jagenjo/litescene.js/guides/raycasting and picking.md

 ## Raycast against colliders

-Sometimes you do not want to test against all the objects in the scene, only the ones defining a collision volume.
+Sometimes you do not want to test against all the objects in the scene (that could be slow), only the ones defining a collision volume.
 For that purpose you can use the raycast method:

 ```js
 var collided = LS.Physics.raycast( ray.origin, ray.direction, { triangle_collision: true} );
 ```

-This will test only with the ```Colliders``` (components of type collider) in the scene, which is much faster.
+This will test only with the colliders (components of type ```LS.Component.Collider```) in the scene, which is much faster.

 ## Picking